 - Spazio 900: 1000 square meters ready to welcome those who love to dance.
 In the disco there are also two terraces.
 If you plan to attend, I don't recommend you to dress too casually.

-One thing you can't miss in Trastevere at night is eating, because there are multiple fantastic restaurants that represent the Italian gastronomy.
+One thing you can't miss in Trastevere at night is eating, because there are many fantastic restaurants that represent the Italian gastronomy.
 There you can order typical Roman dishes such as pasta carbonara, cacio e peppe and all'amatriciana.

 If you really want to eat at the best places in Trastevere, here is a list of which ones deserve to be considered as such: